workshops-ukzn/2019-04-16-UKZN-SWC/index.md

   for more information.
 </p>

-<p><strong>Registration:</strong> Please complete the online registration form at <a href="">
+<p><strong>Registration:</strong> Please complete the online registration form at <a href="https://goo.gl/forms/OIxPIagON8kgbHED3">https://goo.gl/forms/OIxPIagON8kgbHED3</a>.
-</a>.
 Limited space is available.
 The workshop is free to attend but a R500 no-show fee will be payable by registered participants who does not show up to the workshop without giving the workshop organisers at least 1 week notice.
   </p>

 <hr/>